Gluten-Free Graham Cracker Pie Crust

 • If your recipe calls for a par-baked crust, preheat the oven to 350°F.

-• In a medium bowl, combine the graham cracker crumbs, sugar, and salt, and toss them together with a fork.
-Pour the melted butter over the top and toss until moistened evenly.
+• In a medium bowl, combine 1 ½ cups gluten-free graham cracker crumbs, ¼ cup granulated sugar, and ¼ teaspoon salt, and toss them together with a fork.
+Pour 5 Tablespoons melted unsalted butter over the top and toss until moistened evenly.
 It will be thick and sandy, and should clump together loosely when pinched.
 Because gluten-free graham crackers can vary in moisture and consistency, you may need to add more crumbs if it is too moist, a Tablespoon at a time, or more butter if it is too dry, about a half Tablespoon at a time.

 • Transfer the crust mixture to a 9-inch pie plate and a 9- to 10-inch springform pan, depending on the recipe you are making.
 Using your hands or a glass, press it firmly into the bottom and up the sides of the pan.
 For the springform pan, you’ll want to go about ¾- to 1-inch up the sides.